atharva20038/aimusicexamples.github.io/README.md

   </table>
 </div>

-#### Western Classical
+  <h4>Western Classical</h4>
-**Prompt:** Create a Western classical music piece with a joyful and uplifting tone.
-Incorporate variations in the performance style of Bach, emphasising dynamic contrasts and intricate melodic lines to evoke a sense of positivity.
+  <p><strong>Prompt:</strong> Create a Western classical music piece with a joyful and uplifting tone.
+Incorporate variations in the performance style of Bach, emphasising dynamic contrasts and intricate melodic lines to evoke a sense of positivity.</p>

 <div>
   <table>